 Bike shops and quality coffee are a match made in… Er, Devon?
 Yeah anyways, Rockets and Rascals were, for my money, one of the first quality coffee establishments in Plymouth.
 They’re still excellent, and if you want top notch barista coffee you need to check them out.
 Food is also good, with a nice selection of sandwiches and cakes.

 Hutong Cafe, Royal william yard

 The preferred coffee hang out of wild swimmers and SUP’ers, Hutong is definitely one of the best coffee shops in Plymouth.
 Found just outside the gate of RWY, you’ll spot people loitering waiting for their epic bagels to go with their amazing coffee.
 Also lovely Portuguese custard tarts too.
-Top grade stuff after you’ve had a dip in Firestone Bay.
+Top quality stuff after you’ve had a dip in Firestone Bay.

 This new co-working space also has a bar and cafe open to the public where you can pop in and do some work.
 The wifi is decent, the vibe is minimalist living room and the food and coffee are, obviously, great.
 The bar also features a good selection of beers and spirits for those looking for an apres work bevvy (or three).